swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

-Make sure that on 'Sales Team', and 'Sales Rep', expand is set to Horizontal.
+Make sure that on 'Sales Team', and 'Sales Rep', expand is set to 'Horizontal'.

 Add 'Gross Amount' to the bottom cell of the second column.